Winter Cross Ultra (45 miles & 50k)

 If you want to be properly familiar with the route before race-day, please join us on one of recces that we will run in early December.
 News of these will be on our Facebook page.

 Terrain: The route has some technical challenges with slippery descents on chalky tracks, perhaps with loose stones and grassy slopes that can be slippery when wet.
-This is not a generally muddy route, but there are a few short sections that can become muddy and wet if we have had persistent rain.
-These are on the East and West legs, but no section is ever muddy for any great distance.
-The vast majority of the course will not be muddy.
+This is not a generally muddy route, but there are a few short sections (mainly on leg 2) that can become muddy and wet if we have had persistent rain,but no section is ever muddy for any great distance.
+The vast majority of the course will be hard trail, grass, concrete and some tarmac.

 The entire route should be runnable (hills permitting), and there are very few stiles or gates to slow you down.